Arturo9561/CNN-Extraction-Column/README.md

 -CNN Pretrained Net
 -Random Forest, gabor and sobel filters

-The other parts of thereport were done with equal amount of work from both parties
+The other parts of the report were done with equal amount of work from both parties